Depression and Violence in Teens

 Should my child take antidepressants?

-This should be decided on a case-by-case basis by parents and a therapist.
 The Food and Drug Association advises caution when antidepressants are prescribed for children, teens, and young adults due to reports of increased suicidal thoughts and suicide attempts in some of these patients.
-In 2004 and again in 2007, the FDA strengthened warning labels on all antidepressants for this age group.
+The FDA strengthened warning labels on all antidepressants for this age group, adding a "black box" warning.

-Antidepressants shouldn't be used in lieu of therapy, however, to treat children suffering from family conflicts or violence, conflicts at school, the death of a loved friend or relative, or the loss of an important relationship, according to psychologist Irwin Hyman of Temple University.
-In these cases, Hyman says, antidepressants alone can actually mask the cause of the depression and keep your child from getting the help she needs.
+In addition, antidepressants shouldn't be used in lieu of therapy to treat children suffering from family conflicts or violence, conflicts at school, the death of a loved friend or relative, or the loss of an important relationship, according to the late psychologist Irwin Hyman of Temple University.
+In these cases, Hyman said, antidepressants alone can actually mask the cause of the depression and keep your child from getting the help she needs.

 Are there alternative treatments?